Great Chinese New Year Gifts Ideas

 If you are quite intimate with your hosts’ family, you can buy their children a set of clothes as a gift.
 It can be a practical gift.

 Below are some taboos when giving gifts to your Chinese host at Chinese New Year.

 - If a Chinese family experiences funeral affairs less than a month before Chinese New Year, do not visit the Chinese family at Chinese New Year.

-- Chinese people believe that good things should be in pairs, so make sure you bring with you at least a pair of gifts.
+- Chinese people believe that good things should be in pairs, so make sure you take a pair of gifts with you.

 - Tear off the gift’s price tag, no matter how expensive it is.

 - Never prepare a watch or a clock as a gift to a senior.

 I updated this article on February 21, 2014